 Topics likely to receive consideration:

-- Composting, soil control, erosion prevention, permaculture practices
+- Composting, improving soil health, erosion prevention

 - Conserving and restoring natural habitats, protection of native pollinators